 (Is) Love that is wanted to be given to you.

 The love is waiting.

-Of the several downtown neighborhoods that have huge participation on the Eve of Santo Antonio, Alfama has always been the most popular, and is the 2009 Marches Winner!
+Of the several downtown neighborhoods that have huge participation on the Eve of Santo Antonio, Alfama has always been the most popular!
 Annually, its decorations are the said to be the most extravagant, their food and drink stands the most abundant, and their music concerts the most plentiful.